-The Spirit of the Danube will join its Rhine-based sister ship in offering Saga guests luxury and adventure on Europe’s most majestic waterways
+Spirit of the Danube will join its Rhine-based sister ship in offering Saga guests luxury and adventure on Europe’s most majestic waterways

-The ship will have capacity for 190 guests on board when it departs on its inaugural cruise from Amsterdam on March 22, 2022.
-Future destinations guests will be able to explore include Budapest, Vienna, Rousse, in Bulgaria, and Tulcea, in Romania.
+Spirit of the Danube will have capacity for 190 guests when it departs on its inaugural cruise from Amsterdam on March 22, 2022.
+Future destinations guests will be able to explore include Budapest, Vienna, Rousse in Bulgaria and Tulcea in Romania.

 The addition of the new ship comes as Saga announced that it would be mandatory for all guests to be fully vaccinated before travelling with the company.

 Vienna is the jewel in the crown, with monumental architecture and grandiose palaces – the Hofburg in the centre of the city, from where the Habsburgs ruled Austria for 700 years, and Schönbrunn, their summer residence, as well as many ornate private residences.
-Budapest is memorable for its waterfront, beautiful by day but spectacular after dark, while Bravtislava, the capital of Slovakia, has quirky statues and a pretty old town perfect for wandering around.
+Budapest is memorable for its waterfront, beautiful by day but spectacular after dark, while Bratislava, the capital of Slovakia, has quirky statues and a pretty old town perfect for wandering around.
 With up to five included excursions on every cruise, Saga guests will be able to see, learn or do something new every day.

-In 2021 and 2022, the ship will continue to traverse the Rhine – Europe’s most popular river, with good reason.
+In 2021 and 2022, the ship will continue to traverse the Rhine – Europe’s most popular river, and with good reason.
 The draw for many is the Rhine Gorge, a scenic stretch of river that passes beneath more than 40 medieval castles and fortresses, but itineraries also include a night in Amsterdam, where a canal cruise and the Rijksmuseum are top attractions, and Cologne, with its magnificent cathedral, chocolate museum and many excellent types of beer.